Kaan-YASSIBAS/Student-Score-Prediction-API/README.md

-# Student Score Prediction API
+# Student Score Prediction Web App

 ![CI](https://github.com/Kaan-YASSIBAS/student-score-prediction-api/actions/workflows/ci.yml/badge.svg)

-A containerized Machine Learning inference API built with **FastAPI** and **scikit-learn**.
+A containerized Machine Learning web application built with **FastAPI**, **scikit-learn**, and a simple **HTML/CSS/JavaScript frontend**.
 The project predicts a student's exam score based on study habits and previous performance.

 ## Project Overview

-This project demonstrates a basic end-to-end Machine Learning and API deployment workflow:
+This project demonstrates a basic end-to-end Machine Learning, API, frontend, containerization, testing, and CI workflow:

 1. Create a small sample dataset
 2. Train a Linear Regression model
 3. Evaluate the model with basic regression metrics
 4. Save the trained model with Joblib as a `.pkl` file
-5. Load the saved model in a FastAPI application
+5. Load the saved model in a FastAPI backend
 6. Validate incoming API requests with Pydantic
 7. Expose health check and prediction endpoints
+8. Build a simple frontend for user input and prediction display
-8. Containerize the application with Docker
+9. Containerize backend and frontend with Docker
-9. Run the API with Docker Compose and a container healthcheck
+10. Run the full app with Docker Compose
+11. Add container health checks
-10. Test the API with Pytest
+12. Test the backend API with Pytest
-11. Run tests automatically with GitHub Actions CI
+13. Run tests automatically with GitHub Actions CI

 ## Tech Stack